4nnina/IS_CovidMarket/README.md

 - JavaFX

 ## Installing
-Clone or download the repository, then import it in your IDE of choice (the root folder for the project is IS_CovidMarket).
+Clone or download the repository, then import it in your IDE of choice (the root folder for the project is IngSW_CovidMarket).
 The main class is 'Program.java', you may need it to setup a new configuration.

 There are already users ready to be used and tested: